American football on Thanksgiving: Pennsylvania

 Catasauqua High School and Northampton High School play a non-league game against each other every Thanksgiving dating back to 1925.
-The two schools are no longer within the same league, and thus the game is not sanctioned and does not count as a win/loss for official standings with regard to playoff consideration within the PIAA.
+The two schools are no longer within the same league, and thus the game is not sanctioned and does not count as a win/loss for official standings with regard to playoff consideration within the Pennsylvania Interscholastic Athletic Association.
 The game is always considered to be Homecoming for Catasauqua, regardless of whether the game is played at home or away from their perspective.